 Lord Shiva has two aspects.
 Firstly as an ascetic (Yogi) shown meditating and also as a householder – having family performing the dual functions wonderfully well.
 He has a consort named Parvati (the daughter of King Himalaya).
 The family consisted of the following:-

 (a) Parvati.
-She is the Consort of Shiva, variously described as, Shakti (Divine Energy), Devi, Divine Mother along with Goddess Tripura Sundari, Durga, Minakshi, Kamakshi etc. She is also identified with Nature, creative energy, Ardhanarishvara (dynamic extention of Shiva without whom Shiva is incomplete.
+She is the Consort of Shiva, variously described as, Shakti (Divine Energy), Devi, Divine Mother along with Goddess Tripura Sundari, Durga, Minakshi, Kamakshi etc. She is also identified with Nature, creative energy, Ardhanarishvara (dynamic extension of Shiva without whom Shiva is incomplete.

 (b) Ganesha.
-Ganesha is the deity in a human form but with the head of an elephant which represents the power of the Supreme Being that removes obstacles. .He was created out of the the remains of smut from the body of Parvati and further infused life into it.
+Ganesha is the deity in a human form but with the head of an elephant which represents the power of the Supreme Being that removes obstacles. .He was created out of the remains of smut from the body of Parvati and further infused life into it.
 He is worshipped with great devotion, before starting any prayer or starting any business or new job His name is taken.
-He is said to the remover of Lord of removal of obstacles (vegin karta), Lord of beginning.
+He is said to the remover of Lord of removal of obstacles (vegan Karta), Lord of beginning.
 No Yagna or any ritual is incomplete without beginning with prayers to Lord Ganesha.

 (c) Kartikeya.
-He was assigned with the responsibility of protecting the Gods and Demi Gods.
-He is worshipped in South India by various names such as: Murugan, Subramanya, Shanmugan and in North India as Skanda and Kartikeya.
+He was assigned with the responsibility of protecting the Gods and Demi-Gods.
+He is worshipped in South India by various names such as Murugan, Subramanya, Shanmugan and in North India as Skanda and Kartikeya.

 (d) Ashok Sundari.
 While Parvati felt very lonely, she created Ashok Sundari from a tree to remove her monotony and loneliness because Shiva remained in meditation most of the time.